 Behavioral and Organizational: Program Specifics

 The program ensures that students are well educated in areas that are deemed necessary to successfully conduct behavioural and organizational research in accounting at the highest level.
-In the first two years students take courses that combine an accounting major with two minors: a research methods minor and a cognate minor.
-The specific courses taken for the two minor areas will be chosen by the student and their supervisor to suit individual students’ particular interests and backgrounds.
+In the first two years students take courses that combine an accounting specialization with a research methods discipline and a cognate discipline.
+The specific courses taken will be chosen by the student and their supervisor to suit individual students’ particular interests and backgrounds.
 Additionally, students are encouraged to participate in our visiting speakers seminar series and to become actively involved in research by working closely with a faculty member from the beginning of the program.

-Accounting Major (Behavioral Concentration): Normally comprised of the following four courses: The Methodological Foundations of Accounting Research (ACCTG 701), Introduction to Financial Economics Based Research in Accounting (ACCTG 708), Behavioral Research in Accounting (ACCTG 706), and JDM Research in Accounting (ACCTG 711).
-Students will write a comprehensive examination in the accounting major only.
+Accounting Specialization (Behavioral Concentration): Normally comprised of the following four courses: The Methodological Foundations of Accounting Research (ACCTG 701), Introduction to Financial Economics Based Research in Accounting (ACCTG 708), Behavioral Research in Accounting (ACCTG 706), and Seminar on JDM Research in Accounting (ACCTG 711).
+Students will write a comprehensive examination in the accounting specialization only.

-Accounting Major (Organizational Concentration): Normally comprised of the following four courses: The Methodological Foundations of Accounting Research (ACCTG 701), Introduction to Financial Economics Based Research in Accounting (ACCTG 708), Introduction to Accounting in its Organizational and Social Context (ACCTG 707), and Advanced Topics in Interdisciplinary Accounting (ACCTG 721).
-Students will write a comprehensive examination in the accounting major only.
+Accounting Specialization (Organizational Concentration): Normally comprised of the following four courses: The Methodological Foundations of Accounting Research (ACCTG 701), Introduction to Financial Economics Based Research in Accounting (ACCTG 708), Seminar on JDM Research in Accounting (ACCTG 711), and Introduction to Accounting in its Organizational and Social Context (ACCTG 707).
+Students will write a comprehensive examination in the accounting specialization only.

-Cognate Minor: Normally comprised of four courses in psychology, sociology, organizational analysis, political science, anthropology, history, philosophy, or economics.
+Cognate Discipline: Normally comprised of four courses in psychology, sociology, organizational analysis, political science, anthropology, history, philosophy, or economics.

 Dissertation: Following the successful completion of the required course work and the comprehensive examination in accounting, students will propose and ultimately defend their dissertation.
 Students progressing satisfactorily can graduate in four years although the norm has been around five years.